dtzWill/curl-repro/README.md

 # curl-repro
 reproducing libcurl crash

-CI is expected to "fail" since this is intended to reproduce a crash:
+Previously CI was expected to "fail" since this was intended to reproduce a crash issue.

+Currently, with use of patch suggested by upstream, it appears to no longer crash.

 [![Build Status](https://travis-ci.org/dtzWill/curl-repro.svg?branch=master)](https://travis-ci.org/dtzWill/curl-repro)

-Oh hooray, travis did demonstrate the crash--it just doesn't happen every time.

-Link:
-https://travis-ci.org/dtzWill/curl-repro/builds/394289319
+Example of previous failure and corresponding ASAN report log: https://travis-ci.org/dtzWill/curl-repro/builds/394289319